 At P:G, you’ll find information on happiness that may buck the trend.
 Instead of explaining that your future goals are where you’ll find your bliss (although still encouraged), I’ll show you exactly how you can be just as happy right now as you will be, should you accomplish ALL of your goals!
 They’re not mutually exclusive.
 You’ll find tips and strategies and information and surprises and tools and methods and insight and amazing people (some you will meet and some you already knew – weird, eh?) to help you with your quest for happiness using gratitude and appreciation.
 I promise you’ll learn things you did not know at Project: Groovy, and you will always feel better when you leave than when you got here…Promise.
 So, step inside, look around.
 Read all you want and use the tools while I work on bringing you more and more goodness!
 If you see a way we can improve your experience, I want to be the first one to know: Email Ryan.

 About Ryan Phillips

 Ryan grew up in southeast Colorado, USA and graduated from Colorado State University.
-He is a mechanical engineer by trade, and an entrepreneur by design.
-He likes to travel as frequently as possible and has visited some of the best parts of North America, only so far.
+He is a mechanical engineer by trade, but always appreciates dabbling in psychology.
+He likes to travel as frequently as possible and has visited some of the best parts of the world with a long list to go.
 He may or may not enjoy crocheting and whittling small canoes.
 Ryan has worked for the entire millennium as an engineer in Colorado, New Mexico and Texas.
 A self-proclaimed ‘freak’ for self-improvement material, he spends much of his time reading, listening and writing about being the best human being he can be.
-He is the author of “Project: Groovy – Life Lessons from 34 of My Closest Friends On Happiness, Fulfillment, and Aspiring to be Awesome” released in September, 2015.
+He is the author of “Project: Groovy – Life Lessons from 34 of My Closest Friends On Happiness, Fulfillment, and Aspiring to be Awesome.”
 He occupies his time with small business ventures and writes [almost] exclusively at the site he founded: www.projectgroovy.com.